 - 1. Reddened eye(s) with possible drainage, matting, or discomfort. - 2.
-Recurrent or persistent skin infections including scabies.

-- 3. Unexplained or undiagnosed rash.

-- 4. Injury involving documented loss of consciousness.

-- 5. Untreated drainage from skin.
+Recurrent or persistent skin infections including scabies. - 3.
+Unexplained or undiagnosed rash. - 4.
+Injury involving documented loss of consciousness. - 5.
+Untreated drainage from skin.

 Students should not come to school if they are experiencing any of the conditions mentioned below.
-For each condition marked with "", see #6 for additional details.
 If at school, students will be sent home from school for the following reasons:

-- 1. Temperature of 100.4 or over.
-Students must be fever-free for 24 hours without the aid of fever-reducing medication such as Tylenol/Ibuprofen before returning to school.
-See #6. - 2.
+- 1. Temperature of 100 or over.
+Students must be fever-free for 24 hours without the aid of fever-reducing medication such as Tylenol/Ibuprofen before returning to school. - 2.
 Temperature of 96.5 or lower. - 3.
 Lice (pediculosis) Students will be sent home if live bugs are found.
-If a student has nits, he/she may remain at school for the day but should be treated before returning to school.
+If a student has nits, he/she may remain at school for the day, but must be treated and checked by school personnel before being admitted to class the next day.
 According to New Albany-Floyd County School Board Policy, classroom head checks will not be done. - 4.
 Vomiting.
-Student must be free of vomiting for 24 hours before returning to school unless documentation has been provided to indicate an underlying, non-contagious cause.
-See #6. - 5.
+Student must be free of vomiting for 24 hours before returning to school. - 5.
 Diarrhea.
-Student must be free of diarrhea for 24 hours before returning to school unless documentation has been provided to indicate an underlying, non-contagious cause.
-See #6. - 6.
-During periods of community spread respiratory illness such as COVID-19, guidelines for returning to school may be extended.
-Input will be taken from the Floyd County Health Department, NAFCS medical advisor and the Indiana Department of Health.
+Student must be free of diarrhea for 24 hours before returning to school.